warner-benjamin/transformer-from-scratch/exercises/attention_block/socratic_prompt.md

    - Scaling by `1/sqrt(head_dim)`
    - Applying appropriate masking:
       - For both: Handling the optional input mask correctly
-      - For the passed in attention mask, True means "participate in attention" and False means "masked out" so the attention mask probably needs to be inverted
+      - For the passed in attention mask, True means "participate in attention" and False means "masked out" so the attention mask needs to be inverted
       - For causal: Creating the causal mask using `torch.triu`.
 This mask should be True for positions that should be masked out, so no need to invert it.
    - Applying softmax to get attention weights
    - Computing the weighted sum: `attn @ v`